ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 And like most inkjet printers on our list, the Canon PIXMA Home TS5160 comes with a set of cartridges and step-by-step setup instructions that will make your work easier.
 The control panel not only has a simple design but is also adjustable.
 As such, you can set it at an angle that suits you.

-The HP DeskJet 2722e All-in-One Printer is one of the most affordable units in this guide.
-It has a printing speed (B&W) of 7.5PPM and also features a 60-sheet tray that will allow you to load the papers with ease.
+The HP DeskJet 2722e All-in-One Printer is one of the most affordable units that we tested .
+It has a printing speed of 7.5PPM (B&W) and also features a 60-sheet tray that will allow you to load the papers with ease.

 If the device that you are using does not support wireless connectivity, you can connect it to the printer using the USB port.
 The LCD screen and control panel are conveniently placed at the top for quick access.